aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

             if(nums[midIndex] == target) {
                 ans = midIndex;
-                // here we are looking for first occurrence, and obviously we will find this  in left side of mid-value so updating endIndex = midIndex - 1;
+                //Here we are looking for the first occurrence, and obviously, we will find this  on left side of mid-value so updating endIndex = midIndex - 1;
             } else if(nums[midIndex] < target) {
                 startIndex = midIndex + 1;